click on cover to go back

 Calendar of Crime - cover pocket book edition, Pocket Book N° 960, Published October, 1953 (1st printing August 1953) (Cover art by Richard Powers)Calendar of Crime - cover pocket book edition, Signet 451-Q5166-095, September 1972 (1st)Calendar of Crime - cover pocket book edition, Signet 451-Y7262, 1972 (Second printing based on the number line)Calendar of Crime - cover pocket book edition, Penguin books, Penguin Fiction-Crime Green Paperback Book N° 3518, November 1972

-Top Below left to right: cover Pocket Book, cover Signet first and second printin; cover Penguin.
+Top Below left to right: cover Pocket Book (October 1953), cover Signet first and second printing; cover Penguin.

 (Click on the covers to see the differences) *